ChrisNonyminus/smb-decomp/README.md

   - mwldeppc.exe
   - lmgr326b.dll
 * Run `make` from the repository root directory.
 If you are using a version of CodeWarrior besides 1.1, you must run `make COMPILER_VERSION=<VERSION>` (where `<VERSION>` is your CodeWarrior version).

+### Cursed Monkey Ball

+Mod that applies terrible C macros to the game's code, resulting in~~ game corruptions~~ fun.
+Activated using definitions found in curseconfig.h.
+See curseconfig.h for a list of all config options so far and what they do.
+To activate one, set the define from 0 to 1.
+To deactivate it, set it to 0.